Sunil-Pradhan/npm-cheatsheet/README.md

 npm list --depth 0
 ```

-It gives you the list of all the packages and no dependencies for that particular package.
+:bulb: NOTE: _It gives you the list of all the packages and no dependencies for that particular package._

 List globally installed packages (includes all dependencies):